joshbaz/UMI-Management-Portal/README.md

-# UMI Management Portal 📱💼
+# UMI Research Centre Portal 📱💼

-A Progressive Web App (PWA) for the University Management Information System - Management Portal.
+A Progressive Web App (PWA) for the University Management Information System - Research Centre Portal.
 This application can be installed on desktop and mobile devices for a native app-like experience, providing comprehensive administrative control.

 ## 🚀 PWA Features